oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 Brilliant, the `component.schemas.ItemRequest` section is now as nicely documented (though I accept this is subjective) as the ItemDetails section.

-### OpenAPI annotations on the REST Methods
+### Step 6b: OpenAPI annotations on the REST Methods

 We've up until now only put OpenAPI related annotations onto the data objects, we should also describe the actual REST API endpoints themselves.

 As we've excluded the StartResource and ConfigurationResource on the basis that in this case they would not normally be externally visible we only need to document the StorefrontResource.

-  9. Open the StorefrontResource.java file
+  1. Open the StorefrontResource.java file

-  10. Add `@Operation` and `@APIResponse` annotations as below to the listAllStock method
+  2. Add `@Operation` and `@APIResponse` annotations as below to the listAllStock method

 The result will look like